abe16s/Historical-Archive-QA-System/frontend/README.md

    - Delete indexed documents

 3. **Ask Questions**: On the home page (Chat):
-   - Select which indexed documents to use for answering
+   - Select which indexed documents to use for answering (via sidebar)
    - Type your question and get answers with source citations
    - Conversation history is maintained automatically
+   - Fixed layout: navbar at top, sidebar on right, chat input at bottom

+4. **Evaluate Responses**: Navigate to the Evaluation page to:
+   - Evaluate RAG responses in manual mode (provide query, answer, context, sources)
+   - Evaluate responses in chat mode (automatically evaluates chat responses)
+   - View detailed metrics: citation accuracy, context relevance, answer faithfulness
+   - Get recommendations for improving response quality

 ## API Integration